EBI-Metagenomics/notebooks/src/docs/glossary.md

 Refers to environmental sample where Whole Genome Shotgun sequencing method has been applied.
 Analysis will yield taxonomic and functional information.

 ## Metatranscriptomic
-Refera to environmental sample where whole transcriptome sequencing method has been applied.
+Refers to environmental sample where whole transcriptome sequencing method has been applied.
 Analysis will yield taxonomic and functional information.

 ## OTU
 Operational Taxonomic Unit representing a group of sequences sharing high similarity with each other.